stardothosting/shift8-fullnav/README.md

 ### How can I style the markup?

-The markup is dynamically generated based on your design choices made in the administrative options.
+Key elements of the markup is dynamically generated based on your design choices made in the administrative options.
 You can re-declare some of the classes in your theme's stylesheet.
 This plugin may be modified to include additional options down the line.

 ### What else have you done?